Killing four birds with one Gaussian process: the relation between different test-time attacks: Formal Analysis of Vulnerability

 where we iterate over the $n$ training data points.
-Consider that $k$, as depicted in \cref{def:rbf}, is further parametrized using $l$ and $\sigma^2$.
-When we unfold this sum and add the observed output of a GP, we obtain an equation system we can solve to carry out the previously defined attacks.
+The covariance metric $k$ is parametrized using $l$ and $\sigma^2$ when using the RBF kernel.
+As lazy learning is used, one might suspect that we can simply \emph{extract} the stored parameters and training data.
+For example, independent from the used kernel, we unfold this sum and add the observed output of a GP to obtain an equation system.
+For simplicity, assume that $Az = y_o $, where $z$ refers to the parameter the attacker wants to retrieve, and $y_o$ is the output observed from the targeted GP.
+Further $A$ denotes the matrix specified in equation~\ref{eq::outlong}, without $z$.

-To run a model extraction attack given the training data, we plug in this data, observe the output of the GP and compute the resulting linear equation system yielding the lengthscale values.
-We then need either $2$ points or $d+1$, depending on whether the GP has one adjustable lengthscale or $d$.

-Analogously, to run a membership inference attack given the lengthscales, we plug the lengthscales in this equation set, observe the output of the GP and compute the resulting linear equation system yielding the training data.
-We then need either $n+1$ points or $nd+1$, depending on whether the GP has one adjustable lengthscale or $d$.

-Finally, we consider to running a model stealing attack on the GP.
-Then, however, the resulting equation system is not linear anymore, and all we know is that we need certainly more than $nd+1$ or $n2d+1$ points.
-We summarize our findings in \cref{fig:stealingComplexity}.